ISX traded +5 billion dinars worth of equities last week

-Shafaq News/ The Iraq Stock Exchange (ISX) traded morning than 3.8 billion equities valued at more than five billion dinars last week.
+Shafaq News/ The Iraq Stock Exchange (ISX) traded equities valued at more than 13 billion dinars last week.

 It is noteworthy that Iraq Stock Exchange installed Central Depository and Electronic Trading Systems in 2009.
 It organizes five weekly sessions and lists 103 public companies from different economic sectors.